pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 # long-bone-diaphyseal-CSG-Toolkit

-A GNU Octave toolkit for analyzing diaphyseal long bone cross sectional geometry
+## A GNU Octave toolkit for analyzing diaphyseal long bone cross sectional geometry

 The present set of GNU Octave functions provides a novel and robust algorithm for analyzing the diaphyseal cross-sectional geometric properties of long bones, which can be applied to any 3D digital model of a humerus, femur or tibia bone represented as a triangular mesh in a Wavefront OBJ file format.

+## Installation

-The CSG Toolkit is compatible with versions of Octave >= v5.2.0 and depends on the 'io >= 2.4.12' package.
+The CSG Toolkit is compatible with later versions of Octave >= v5.2.0 and depends on the 'io >= 2.4.12' package.
 Before use, the source files for oct functions must be compiled.
 Run the `compile` script to compile them.
 This is only required once.
 Alternatively, you may download and install the CSG Toolkit as a package using the archive 'csg-toolkit-1.2.2.tar.gz', which corresponds to the latest version.